scaleplandev/spce-java/README.md

 ### Creating Events

-All CloudEvent required attributes are really required, no defaults/auto-generation.
+All CloudEvent required attributes except `specversion` are really required, no defaults/auto-generation.

 All attributes are validated against the CloudEvents 1.0 spec.